#THE MEANING OF LIFE

 E. Philosophy and Life’s Meaning

-The Star Wars narrative contains all of the major plot motifs of classic literature, and the action figures give reality to them.
-How I place action figures together on the shelf will evoke different thematic tensions based on their respective back stories.
-When I pair Han Solo with Greedo, that displays a completely different Light-side dark-side dichotomy than when pairing Hans Solo with, say, General Grievous.
+The Star Wars narrative contains all the major motifs of classic literature, and the action figures give reality to them.
+How I place figures together on the shelf will evoke different thematic tensions based on their respective personas.
+When I pair Han Solo with Greedo, that displays a completely different light-side dark-side dichotomy than when pairing Hans Solo with, say, General Grievous.

-While some people find meaning through religion or acquiring wealth, John says that he finds Star Wars action figures to be a much more flexible and organic expression of life’s relentless struggles and how we meet them.
-John’s wife, who he first met at a Star Wars convention, tolerates his collection of action figures, but thinks it is a little too intense: “I feel like I’m surrounded by 500 tiny warriors poised for battle; I can think of more soothing decorations to place around the apartment.”
+While some people find meaning through religion or acquiring wealth, John says that he finds Star Wars action figures to be a more flexible and organic expression of life’s relentless struggles and how we meet them.
+John’s wife tolerates his collection of action figures, but thinks it is a little too intense: “I feel like I’m surrounded by 500 tiny warriors poised for battle; I can think of more soothing decorations to place around the apartment.”